metalinspired/NestedSet/README.md

 ## Introduction

-This library allows you to manipulate records in database using [Nested set model](https://en.wikipedia.org/wiki/Nested_set_model).
+This library allows you to manipulate and retrieve database records using [nested set model](https://en.wikipedia.org/wiki/Nested_set_model) technique to represent tree data structure.

 Tested on MySQL, SQLite and MS SQL Server.